 Guarantee .
-Simultaneously with the execution of this Lease, Lessee shall cause to be executed and delivered to Lessor and Grantor that certain Guarantee Agreement, a copy of which is attached hereto as Exhibit "19.15" and made a part hereof (the "Guarantee") and shall provide to Lessor and Grantor an opinion of counsel in form and content and from counsel reasonably acceptable to Lessor and Grantor to the effect that there is adequate consideration for the guarantor named therein executing and delivering the Guarantee and that the Guarantee is binding and enforceable against Guarantor.
+Simultaneously with the execution of this Lease, Lessee shall cause to be executed and delivered to Lessor and Grantor that certain Guarantee Agreement, a copy of which is attached hereto as Exhibit "19.15" and made a part hereof (the "Guarantee").

 Confidentiality .
 Except as otherwise set forth in this Section 19.16 and the recording of Memoranda of Lease contemplated in this Lease, each party to this Lease agrees to maintain in confidence the information contained in this Lease (including its existence) or pertaining to the transactions contemplated hereby and the information and data furnished or made available by either party, its agents and representatives in connection with Lessee's investigation of the Land and the transactions contemplated by this Lease; provided, however, that each party, its agents and representatives may disclose such information and date (a) to such party's members, accountants, attorneys, prospective lenders, investment bankers, underwriters, ratings agencies, partners, consultants and other advisors in connection with the transactions contemplated by this Lease (collectively, "Representatives") to the extent such Representatives reasonably need to know such information and data in order to assist, and perform services on behalf of, Lessor or Lessee; (b) to the extent required by any applicable statute, law, regulation or governmental authority or as required to obtain the governmental approvals and/or plat approval for the Land as provided in Section 5.1 of this Lease; and (c) in connection with any dispute that may arise between the parties in connection with the transactions contemplated by this Lease.

 Cooperation .
-Throughout the Term, Lessee agrees that Lessee will not oppose any efforts by Lessor or others to expand the Medley landfill that is located adjacent to the Land so long as the efforts do not effect (i) the operations of Lessee, (ii) the Project or (iii) the Land.
-In addition, Lessee agrees that Lessee will not oppose Lessor's or other entities' (owned and/or controlled by Lessor) applications for rezoning, variances, platting or development, so long as Lessor's efforts do not have a material adverse affect on (i) the operations of Lessee, (ii) Lessee's efforts in connection with the development or operation of the Project, or (iii) the Land.
+Throughout the Term, Lessee agrees that Lessee will not oppose any efforts by Lessor or others to expand the Medley landfill that is located adjacent to the Land so long as the efforts do not effect (i) the operations of Lessee, (ii) the Project or (iii) Owner’s Land.
+In addition, Lessee agrees that Lessee will not oppose Lessor's or other entities' (owned and/or controlled by Lessor) applications for rezoning, variances, platting or development, so long as Lessor's efforts do not have a material adverse affect on (i) the operations of Lessee, (ii) Lessee's efforts in connection with the development or operation of the Project, or (iii) Owner’s Lands.
 Lessor hereby agrees to reimburse Lessee for all Lessor authorized out-of-pocket third party expenses incurred by Lessee in connection with any assistance provided to Lessor in connection with this Section 19.19.
 Lessor acknowledges that Lessee is engaged in ongoing discussions with state and local government officials and offices for the sole purpose of obtaining the requisite approvals and permits to develop and operate the Project.
 Lessor agrees for purposes of this Section only that the aforementioned discussions, the securing of the necessary agreements, permits, licenses, clearances, variances, easements and approvals necessary for the construction and operation of the Project, and the actual operation of the Project is not and will not be considered by Lessor to be opposition to the efforts to expand the landfill that is located within the proximity of the Land or the Lessor's applications for rezoning, variances, platting or development.